9.1 Derivative Markets, Forward Commitments, and Claims

 Forward commitments versus contingent claims

-Contract typeBuyer positionSeller positionTypical payoff shape
+Contract typeBuyer positionSeller positionPayoff shape

-SwapExchange cash flowsExchange cash flowsNet cash flow exposure
+SwapExchange cash flowsExchange cash flowsNet cash-flow exposure

-Call optionRight to buyObligation to sellUpside with limited premium loss
+Call optionRight to buyObligation to sellAsymmetric upside

-Exchange-traded and OTC markets
+Exchange-traded versus OTC markets

-Structured aid: classify the contract
+Structured aid: classify any derivative

 1. Identify the underlying variable.